pdee/pdee/doc/commands-python-mode.rst

 --------------------------
 Return lists beginning position, nil if not inside.

-Optional ARG indicates a start-position for `parse-partial-sexp'.
+Optional ARG indicates a start-position for ‘parse-partial-sexp’.

 py-end-of-list-position
 -----------------------
 Return end position, nil if not inside.

-Optional ARG indicates a start-position for `parse-partial-sexp'.
+Optional ARG indicates a start-position for ‘parse-partial-sexp’.

 py-in-triplequoted-string-p
 ---------------------------